syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ## Loading SfDataGrid with specified Height and Width

-SfDataGrid can be load with specific height and width by specifying the height and width of the `SfDataGrid.Frame` property.
+SfDataGrid can be loaded with specific height and width by specifying the height and width of the `SfDataGrid.Frame` property.

 The below code illustrates how to load SfDataGrid with specific height and width.